 You might be surprised to find out how much financial aidMoney provided to the student and the family to help them pay for the student's education.
 Major forms of financial aid include gift aid (grants and scholarships) and self help aid (loans and work). you can receive, regardless of your family’s incomeIncome is the amount of money received from employment (salary, wages, tips), profit from financial instruments (interest, dividends, capital gains), or other sources (welfare, disability, child support, taxable Social Security, and pensions). level.
 You won’t know what you are eligible for unless you apply!
 With a little preparation and a few tips on how to get through the financial aid application process, financing your college education is within your reach.

 Although UNT makes every effort to keep costs low, many students still need help paying for college.
-The Student Financial Aid and Scholarships office annually awards more than $320 million in financial aid, including more than $32 million in scholarships.
+The Student Financial Aid and Scholarships office annually awards $350 million in financial aid, including more than $45 million in scholarships.

 The Free Application for Federal Student Aid, or FAFSA, is an application that helps colleges and universities determine your eligibility for financial aid.
 In fact, nearly all students who complete the FAFSA receive some type of financial assistance.